 It is essential that future investors are well-aware of the complete history of the mining concessions before making an investment; including the value, title chain, former payment of duties, existence of trials and granted permits.

-A proper due diligence process will help you make a suitable business decision once all the risks are identified and provisioned.
+A proper due diligence process will help you to reduce business risk and to make a good business decision based on knowing all the risks that are associated with the project.
 A thorough due diligence report will cover all these points and ensure that you make a well-informed mining investment in Mexico.

 If you want to learn even more about mining opportunities in Latin America, watch this video: